What happens when we turn on computer?

 - These beeps are known as POST beep codes.

-2. Master Boot Record: The Master Boot Record (MBR) is a small program that starts when the computer is booting, in order to find the operating system (eg. Windows XP).
+2. Master Boot Record: The Master Boot Record (MBR) is a special boot sector at the beginning of the disk.
+The MBR contains the code that loads the rest of OS, known as bootloader.
 This complicated process (called the Boot Process) starts with the POST (Power On Self Test) and ends when the Bios searches for the MBR on the Hard Drive, which is generally located in the first sector, first head, first cylinder (cylinder 0, head 0, sector 1).

 A typical structure looks like this: